Steven Sasagi: Early years

 Stephen Sasagi played for his Otago Boys High School 1st XV as a Lock in 2002.
 While playing his club rugby for Alhambra Union (2004–2007) he was selected for the Samoa U21 side to play in the Under 21 World Cup in Argentina and was part of the Under-21 team that faced Ireland in 2005.

 North Otago

 Stephen Sasagi played on the wing when playing for North Otago and was a vital part of the 2007 North Otago side that won the Meads Cup.
 He brought pace to the team, and scored a number of tries along the way.

 Tasman Makos

 Stephen Sasagi joined the Makos for the 2008 season.
 Although he only had two appearances, he managed to score his sole try for the union against Taranaki.

 Wellington

-He currently attends Victoria University of Wellington at the School of Architecture and Design and is working his way towards a Bachelor of Design.
-Sasagi is currently playing as a Loose Forward for the Tawa Rugby Club in the Wellington Club Competition.
+He attended Victoria University of Wellington at the School of Architecture and Design and studied a Bachelor of Design.
+Sasagi played as a Loose forward for the Tawa Rugby Club in the Wellington Club Competition.